DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Clear Documentation**: Each function is well-documented with docstrings, and example usage is provided for better understanding.

   This project was a great exercise in understanding tree structures, recursion, and visualization techniques.
 It reinforced my knowledge of binary tree operations and provided a practical way to see the mirroring effect visually.
+* Day 376: 🌳 Prefix Tree (Trie) for Name Search System 🔍

+  Today, I developed an advanced Prefix Tree (Trie) implementation in Python for efficient name storage and retrieval, with special visualization capabilities.
+This system excels at finding partial matches in large name datasets while demonstrating core computer science concepts.
+Here are the key highlights:

+  - **Trie Data Structure**: Implemented a classic trie structure with nodes containing character mappings and end-of-word markers, providing O(m) search time complexity (where m is prefix length).

+  - **Visualization**: Added innovative graph visualization using `networkx` and `matplotlib` that:
+    - Color-codes nodes (root in green, end nodes in red, others in blue)
+    - Shows character labels on each node
+    - Allows depth and children limits for large datasets

+  - **Case-Insensitive Search**: Designed the system to store and search names in lowercase automatically, ensuring case-insensitive matching.

+  - **Interactive Interface**: Created a comprehensive menu-driven demo with options to:
+    - Load sample names or import from files
+    - Search by prefix with sorted results
+    - View all stored names
+    - Visualize the trie structure
+    - Display trie statistics

+  - **Performance Metrics**: Implemented statistics tracking including:
+    - Total names and nodes count
+    - Average name length
+    - Compression ratio showing space efficiency

+  - **Practical Applications**: Demonstrated how tries excel at:
+    - Autocomplete systems
+    - Spell checkers
+    - Contact name searches
+    - Any scenario requiring prefix-based search

+  This project deepened my understanding of tree data structures and graph visualization techniques.
+The interactive visualization particularly helped in comprehending how the trie grows and shares common prefixes among names, making it an excellent educational tool.